HGmin1159/HGmin1159.github.io/_posts/2021-09-24-quantum7_eng.md

 ## 1. Security System of the Classical Computer

-Quantum computer can show amazing performance for not only speed but also security.
+Quantum computers can show amazing performance for not only speed but also security.

-Exaggeratively speaking, it has "theoretically perfect security system".
+Exaggeratedly speaking, it has a "theoretically perfect security system".